Search skillsforcare.org.uk

 Find out more

-We’ve developed a guide in partnership with East Sussex County Council (ESCC) which supports people with learning disabilities and/or autism with COVID-19 challenges.
-The guidelines aim to help the workforce support people to adapt their behaviour to continue to safely deliver care without increasing anxiety for themselves or the person they’re caring for.
+We have developed a guide in partnership with East Sussex County Council (ESCC) which supports people with learning disabilities and/or autism with COVID-19 challenges.
+The guidelines aim to help the workforce support people to adapt their behaviour to continue to safely deliver care without increasing anxiety for themselves or the person they are caring for.

 Find out more

-Health Education England has commissioned NDTi and Skills for Care to develop a resource to support people working in health and social care who don’t regularly support people with a learning disability and/or autistic people.
+Health Education England has commissioned NDTi and Skills for Care to develop a resource to support people working in health and social care who do not regularly support people with a learning disability and/or autism.

 View the resource